GabrielZuza/PET/README.md

 # **PET.py** project

 Repository related to the `PET.py` projected, which aims to solve physics problems in python, as an example, directed to undergrad students of brazilian universities.
-All notebook were written in portuguese in order to facilitate the access for less fluent ones.
+All notebook were written in portuguese in order to facilitate the access for evreyone.

 The `PET.py` was idealized in 2020 by members of the Program of Tutorial Education in physics, an institution of the Federal University of Rio Grande do Norte - UFRN, Brazil.